-The Bank aims towards optimising the risk-reward for the benefit of all stakeholders and it is reviewed and implemented through strategies (business, investment, risk management, ICAAP), which are closely reviewed annually.
+The Bank aims to optimise the risk-reward for the benefit of all stakeholders, and this is reviewed and implemented through strategies (business, investment, risk management, ICAAP), which are closely reviewed annually.
 The Bank's primary exposure is to credit risk along with other Pillar 1 and Pillar 2 risks assumed in the normal course of its business.
-The risk appetite statement is also reviewed though a Risk Management Strategy document by the Management and recommended for approval to the Risk Committee and the Board annually.
-The Bank's risk appetite requires, amongst other things,
+The risk appetite statement is also reviewed though a Risk Management Strategy document by Management, and recommended for approval to the Risk Committee and the Board annually.
+The Bank's risk appetite requires, amongst other things:

-- A high level of integrity, ethical standards, respect and professionalism in our dealings - Taking only those risks which are transparent and understood and those which can be measured, monitored, and managed - Ensuring that the Bank has adequate levels of capital adequacy on an ongoing basis as mandated by the regulator and as assessed by the Bank in its ICAAP document; that the capital requirements and capital planning are incorporated in its capital management strategy - Ensuring that the Bank has access to adequate levels of stable, efficient, and cost-effective funding to support liquidity and lending or investing requirements on an ongoing basis; that the Bank has in place a robust liquidity management framework and contingency plans to monitor and manage liquidity both on normal and stress liquidity conditions in addition to monitoring key liquidity ratios (internal and regulatory) in Asset Liability Management Committee meetings on a monthly basis - Adhering to the core principles of lending which are enshrined in the general lending policy of the Bank
+- A high level of integrity, ethical standards, respect and professionalism in our dealings. - Taking only those risks which are transparent and understood and those which can be measured, monitored, and managed. - Ensuring that the Bank has adequate levels of capital adequacy on an ongoing basis as mandated by the regulator (currently 12.5 percent), and as assessed by the Bank in its ICAAP document; that the capital requirements and capital planning are incorporated in its capital management strategy. - Ensuring that the Bank has access to adequate levels of stable, efficient, and cost-effective funding to support liquidity and lending or investing requirements on an ongoing basis; that the Bank has in place a robust liquidity management framework and contingency plans to monitor and manage liquidity both in normal and stress liquidity conditions, in addition to monitoring key liquidity ratios (internal and regulatory) in Asset Liability Management Committee meetings on a monthly basis. - Adhering to the core principles of lending, which are enshrined in the general lending policy of the Bank. - Maintaining a robust credit management framework with focus on geographies where the Bank has physical presence (Kuwait, India, Dubai), GCC, and select MENA and other countries; undertaking exposures to countries within the directives of the Country Risk Committee, which reviews country risk and the Bank's strategy in those countries on a dynamic basis. - Having in place a defined monitoring, collection and restructuring framework for effective recovery mechanism. - Limiting exposures to high-risk activities which may culminate in tail-end risks, jeopardising the Bank's capital and creditworthiness. - Striving for optimum profitability through income generation, cost efficiency, and low impairment. - Widening the product basket and delivery channels for increasing customer satisfaction; assessing new credit products in a structured form for approval by appropriate authorities, so that the underlying risks, benefits, operational processes, system/technology requirements, and legal requirements are understood and managed.